How does Prince William Water set rates?

 What are other local jurisdictions charging for water and sewer service?

-In comparison with other local jurisdictions, Prince William Water’s proposed rates in Fiscal Year 2025 remain competitive.
+In comparison with other local jurisdictions, Prince William Water’s rates in Fiscal Year 2025 remain competitive.

 Local JurisdictionEstimated Monthly Bill*